chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 - Stacks: browser history, undo and forward button
 - Queues: waitlist app, printer

+Stacks and queues can be built with linked lists or arrays STACKS
+- Array:
+PRO: faster access because items are right next to each other
+CON: static array with a fixed amount of memory

+- Linked List:
+PRO: have more dynamic memory --> can add things to the list
+CON: Takes up more memory since they are scattered and have more data to hold (ex. pointers)

+QUEUES
+- Array: do not use since we add and remove items at the beginning (Big O is O(n) - VS O(1) with stacks since they're removed/added at the end)

+- Linked List: O(1) to add and remove items at the beginning of the list since we're just replacing the head value

 #### Picture:
 #### When to use:
 #### Pro vs con: